jsinger67/parol/docs/ParGrammar.md

 %block_comment  "/\*" "\*/"
 ```

-If you supply more than one of these two comment declarations the last one will win.
+You can supply more than one of these two comment declarations.
+They will all be considered as valid comments.

 As opposed to EBNF you use C-like line comments starting with two slashes (//) and bock comments (/\* ... \*/) in PAR files.
 This is a result of the close relationship between PAR grammar and bison's grammar.